 Understandable.
 This is likely the first time you are going through a separation or divorce and it is understandable that an alternative other than the traditional adversarial process makes you uneasy.
 But consider this analogy: If you had a back problem or another physical ailment, would surgery be your first option?
 I hope not, especially if a different form of treatment is available claiming to offer all the same benefits of a full cure and recovery without any of the significant risks of surgery.
 At the very least, you would seek a second opinion.
 There is a way of resolving disputes, getting separated, or divorced without risking the loss of an amicable co-parenting relationship and/or the ability to have a positive co-parenting plan, not to mention losing an arm and a leg in professional fees.
 Mediation offers a better alternative of treatment.
 Considering that 99% of all divorce cases settle before going to trial and since mediation is voluntary and confidential, there is little to no risk in seeing if it will work for you.

-Working with an attorney is a highly personal experience.
-It is of utmost importance that you feel comfortable with us, which is why we offer a free consultation.
+Working with an attorney is a highly personal experience and it is of utmost importance that you feel comfortable with us.
 We are confident that once you get to know us, you will want to work together.
-You can set up your free consultation by email or phone.
+You can set up your consultation by email or phone.
 We look forward to meeting you.

 Conveniently located between Rochester and Canandaigua, servicing all of Monroe and Ontario counties including Pittsford, Brighton, Penfield, Fairport, Farmington, and Victor.